raj-saxena/blog-site/content/blog/2020/Continuous-deployment-to-gke-with-github-actions/index.md

 description: "Continuously (and securely) deploying to private Kubernetes cluster with Github Actions"
 featured: './mike-benna-X-NAMq6uP3Q-unsplash.jpg'
 ---
+### Background & Setup

-We are based on Google Cloud Platform and have found it much more developer friendly compared to the other cloud providers that we previously had experience with.
-Google Cloud uses Service-Accounts to manage IAM permissions and the offers a `gcloud` cli tool to authorise and configure credentials for various other tools like `docker` and `kubectl`.
+We are a young Berlin based startup that is on the Google Cloud Platform.
+We find GCP to be much more developer-friendly compared to the other cloud providers that we used in our previous companies.
+Google Cloud offers a `gcloud` cli tool that can be used to interact & manage cloud resources on the platform.
+It can also be used to authorise and configure credentials for various other tools like `docker` and `kubectl`.
+GCP has a concept of [Service-Accounts](https://cloud.google.com/iam/docs/service-accounts) that can be used to manage services by assigning the appropriate IAM permissions.

 ### Why Github Actions?
 One of the biggest pain points of the SRE/DevOps/Platform team at a previous company was managing the Jenkins cluster running CI/CD jobs.
 A typical self-managed installation has the following problems:

 - Auto-scaling with the needs of the day.
 You need increased capacity to run jobs immediately during the core business hours and reduced capacity otherwise.
 - Jobs might need different versions of software installed.
-Example - one service needs a different version of `Java` or `node` installed than the other.
+Example - one service might need `Java` 11 & the other service might have adapted `Java` 15 already.
 - If the jobs running on the same shared worker node are not isolated properly, they can interfere with each other by relying on the same files and libraries and overwriting them.
-- Jobs running on the same worker can compete for resources leading to increase in the build times or sometimes even timeouts causing flakiness in the pipeline.
+- Jobs running on the same worker node can compete for resources leading to an increase in the build times or sometimes even timeouts causing flakiness in the pipeline.
 - Constant software maintenance of the main server and the worker nodes.
 This includes upgrading base OS, patching, or manually updating installed software.

-When we were discussing the architecture of the platform at my current organisation, everyone involved had had (painful) experience with some CD server in the past and we all agreed that we didn't want to have a CD server cluster for our own.
+When we were discussing the architecture of the platform at my current company, everyone involved had had (painful) experience with some CD server in the past and we all agreed that we didn't want to manage a CI/CD server cluster of our own.
-To solve all of the above problems and a few other reasons, we decided to go with [Github Actions](https://github.com/features/actions)
+To solve all of the above problems and for a few other reasons, we decided to go with [Github Actions](https://github.com/features/actions)

 ![](./ga.png)

-Github Actions provide a simple yaml based syntax to configure jobs that can trigger on any Github event like `push`, `merge` to main branch, etc. These jobs run on servers on one of the 5 Azure cloud regions.
+Github Actions provide a simple YAML based syntax to configure jobs that can trigger on any Github event like `push`, `merge` to the main branch, etc. These jobs run on one of the available servers on Microsoft Azure.

 We started by having a simple job to continuously integrate, build & test, create a docker container & push to the container registry.
 Here's a sample from a `java` service.